samhstn/CV/README.md

 Worked on MVPs and projects to create web applications for clients across Europe.
 16-Week Intensive Web Development Course (Jan 2016 - April 2016)

-A life changing experience.
-I discovered my love for web development, learned a tremendous deal and above all, learned how to learn and help others learn.
-As well as learning the skills outlined, I learned test driven development, agile methodologies and pair programming.
-I helped teach the course at Founders & Coders by creating learning materials, contributing to the curriculum and mentoring.

 *********************************************